ebryyy/FlappyBird/README.md

 //Learning Source

-This project was created by following a YouTube tutorial series by Bekir Güngör.
+This project was developed by following the Flappy Bird tutorial series created by Bekir Güngör on YouTube.
-The goal was to learn Unity fundamentals such as physics, game loops, animations, and input systems by recreating the classic Flappy Bird.

-All rights to the original tutorial and assets belong to their respective creators.
 This remake was built strictly for educational and practice purposes.

 Developed with Unity 2022.3